Debasish-87/End-to-End-Quality-Intelligence-Framework/README.md

 FINAL DECISION : HOLD RELEASE
 ```

-This mirrors the release review process followed in real engineering organizations.
+This reflects how release readiness is evaluated in real engineering review meetings.

 ---